Home / Toolbox Talks / Chemical Safety Toolbox Talk for Construction Sites

 3. Use Personal Protective Equipment (PPE)

 PPE is your first line of defense against chemical exposure.
-Workers should wear gloves, goggles, and respirators as required.
+Workers should wear safety gloves, chemical splash goggles, and respirators as required.
 Employers must not only provide this equipment but also enforce its use.
 Learn more about selecting the right PPE from NIOSH’s recommendations.

 4. Train Workers Regularly

 Comprehensive training is vital.
 Workers need to understand how to handle, store, and dispose of chemicals safely.
-Training should also cover how to use PPE properly and what to do in emergencies.
-Regular refresher courses keep safety top of mind.
+This kind of training can prevent everything from spills to workers eating contaminated food.
+Training should also cover the proper use of PPE, such as safety glasses, and emergency procedures.
+Regular refresher safety talk courses keep safety top of mind.

 5. Prevent and Respond to Spills

 Preventing spills starts with measures like secondary containment and safe handling practices.
-But accidents can happen, so ensure spill kits are readily available, and workers are trained to respond quickly and effectively.
+But accidents can happen, so ensure spill kits are readily available, and workers are trained to respond quickly and effectively in a variety of situations, such as how you can use engineering controls like ventilation to minimize exposure.
+In particular, make sure they understand how to respond when many chemicals make skin contact with the human body.
 For guidelines, check out EPA’s spill prevention resources.

 Building a Culture of Chemical Safety

 Chemical safety isn’t just a checklist—it’s a team effort.
-Supervisors must provide the tools and training workers need to stay safe, while workers should take an active role in following safety protocols and reporting concerns.
+Supervisors must provide the tools and training workers need to stay safe, while workers should take an active role in following safety protocols and reporting concerns when handling chemicals.

 By working together, construction teams can minimize chemical hazards, protect the environment, and create a safer workplace.